spacecowboy/NotePad/README.md

 Note should have the due date I set earlier.
 ```

-If relevant, please say if you're using a phone or a tablet (UI-issues), or what you're sync settings are (odd stuff happening in general).
+If relevant, please say if you're using a phone or a tablet (UI-issues), or what your sync settings are (odd stuff happening in general).

 # Getting sync to work
 You need to put your API keys in a file, like the sample here: